 Yoga is a human practice, designed to connect us with our highest selves.
 Gender is a moot point.

-2. Straight Guys only go to Yoga Class to Pick-up Girls.
+2) Straight Guys Only go to Yoga to Pick up Girls

 Not once, have I ever noticed a sleazy guy in a yoga class.